kpeeters/cadabra2/README.rst

 system.
 It supersedes the 1.x series, which can still be found at https://github.com/kpeeters/cadabra.

-Cadabra was designed specifically for the solution of problems encountered in quantum and classical field theory.
+Cadabra is a symbolic computer algebra system, designed specifically for the solution of problems encountered in quantum and classical field theory.
 It has extensive functionality for tensor computer algebra, tensor polynomial simplification including multi-term symmetries, fermions and anti-commuting variables, Clifford algebras and Fierz transformations, implicit coordinate dependence, multiple index types and many more.
 The input format is a subset of TeX.
-Both a command-line and a graphical interface are available.
+Both a command-line and a graphical interface are available, and there is a kernel for Jupyter.

 Installation